Rasa von Werder: Career

-Historic Miss Olympia 1980 images recently acquired (2025) - never before published: Left to right, Auby Paulick 2nd place, Lynn Conkwright, 3rd place and next Kellie Everts - the Progenitor was there!
+Historic Miss Olympia 1980 images acquired in 2025 - never before published: Left to right, Auby Paulick 2nd place, Lynn Conkwright, 3rd place and next Kellie Everts - the Progenitor was there!

 Female bodybuilding and strip dancing

-Everts was effectively the founder of female bodybuilding; before her promotion female body building was merely a cult (i.e. visible to body building fans, not universal).
-She brought it into a national/international spectrum.
+Everts helped popularise female bodybuilding.
 She began competing in beauty/fitness contests in New York City in 1972.
-Due to her work, which included a six-page layout in Esquire magazine in July 1975, television appearances on To Tell the Truth, The Mike Douglas Show and The Stanley Siegel Show, and inaugurating female bodybuilding in the May 1977 of Playboy magazine, serious female fitness and bodybuilding contests got started - the first of which occurred six months after her Playboy spread, "Humping Iron." {She had apparently presented the article to Playboy many months before they used it - they were uncertain if the idea of female body building was acceptable - but when the movie "Pumping Iron" came out they jumped at the chance to parody it.} Kellie asked Jean-Paul Goude to produce it and present it to Playboy - as he had done with his successful "Muscle and Grit - Religion and Tit - That's What Kellie Everts is Made of" article in Esquire - the first such appearance world wide.
-To them it was a lark, tongue in cheek, but the public was apparently mesmerized and great attention was given it - many interviews and TV shows thus followed including a tour in Washington, D.C.
-When the furor had died down by 1976, Kellie then suggested to Goude that they should do the same subject for Playboy.
-He predicted that Playboy would reject it, and suggested instead Oui Magazine, but Kellie insisted on Playboy.
-Playboy agreed to pay half and, in case they used it, also the other half.
-And there it was in May 1977.
+Due to her work, which included a six-page layout in Esquire magazine in July 1975, television appearances on To Tell the Truth, The Mike Douglas Show and The Stanley Siegel Show, and inaugurating female bodybuilding in the May 1977 of Playboy magazine, serious female fitness and bodybuilding contests got started - the first of which occurred six months after her Playboy spread, "Humping Iron".
+She had apparently presented the article to Playboy many months before they used it, and they were uncertain if the idea of female body building would be acceptable.
+But when the film Pumping Iron came out, they parodied it.
+Kellie then asked Jean-Paul Goude to produce it and present it to Playboy - as he had done with his successful "Muscle and Grit - Religion and Tit - That's What Kellie Everts is Made of" article in Esquire - the first such appearance worldwide.
+To them it was a lark, tongue in cheek, but the public was apparently mesmerized and great attention was given it.
+Many interviews and TV shows thus followed, including a tour in Washington, D.C.
+When the furor had died down by 1976, Kellie had then suggested to Goude that they should do the same subject for Playboy.
+He predicted that Playboy would reject it, and suggested instead Oui magazine, but Kellie insisted on Playboy.
+Playboy had agreed to pay half and, in case they used it, the other half, and there it was in May 1977.
 Six months later, in November 1977, the first muscle contest for women was held.
 Henry McGhee of the Canton, Ohio YMCA could have seen the Playboy article stating "To the Barbells, Girls!" and held a serious muscle contest for women.
-Then they began; female body building shows here and there - some not so big, got bigger when the IFBB associates staged them.
+Then they began; female bodybuilding shows here and there - some not so big, got bigger when the IFBB associates staged them.
 There was the IFBB Miss Fitness 1979, IFBB Ms. Olympia 1980.
 More shows followed and they were promoted in the Joe Weider publications, and hundreds, later thousands, of women began to train and compete.
 Kellie Everts elaborated on this in one of her many books, The Origin & Decline of Female Body Building (2011), and also in a 2019 interview with David Robson.